Forward Helix Piercing (Anti-helix Piercing): Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

 How to Change or Remove Forward Helix Piercing?

 Along with being relatively comfortable, labret studs are easy to change out.
 Push-pin labrets have a stud on a pin that "pushes" into a hollow post, and they can be removed by gently pulling the stud out of the post.
+On the other hand, screw-on labrets have studs that screw on and off the threaded end of the post.

 Most bar earrings will also have a screw-on mechanism and can be removed by screwing off one of the balls on the end of the bar.